Stages of Development

 is a well-researched and established field dating back over 100 years.
 Also known as “adult development” this research territory grew out of the recognition that not only do we develop physically, mentally, and emotionally as children, but that all of those dimensions continue to evolve throughout the course of our lives.
 There have been many well-recognized and well-respected contributors to this field and the tools of this work have been brought to bear with much success in civic, governmental, and corporate contexts.

 One of the tools we may use in our work together is the STAGES Model of human development.
 This powerful assessment metric and accompanying wisdom perspective, developed by Terri O’Fallon and further enriched by her work with Kim Barta, (see references in our “Competition” section) stands on the shoulders of over a century of research and practice in the field of understanding human development.

 One of the ways that wisdom enriches our lives is by helping us come to terms with the nature of change.
 In many cases, we can see that change is really development; this does not mean that we value all development equally, nor does it imply that development imparts value directly.
-This change/development, however, is essential to our own nature.
-Understanding ourselves in this context can bring significant compassion as well as agility as we move through the cycles of our lives.
+This developmental change, however, is essential to our own nature.
+Understanding ourselves in this context can bring significant compassion as well as agility as we move through the cycles and moments of our lives.

 “Wisdom inclines toward the good but is not attached to it.
 It shies away from what is not good, but has no aversion to it.
 Wisdom recognizes the difference between skillful and unskillful, and it sees the undesirability of the unskillful.”